-- less and irreplaceable possessions, not only of each nation, but of mankind as a whole.
+The cultural heritage and the natural heritage are among the priceless and irreplaceable possessions, not only of each nation, but of mankind as a whole.
 The loss, through deterioration or disappearance, of any of these most prized possessions constitutes an impoverishment of the heritage of all the peoples of the world.
-Parts of that heritage, because of their exceptional qualities, can be considered to be of outstanding universal value and as such worthy of special protection against the dangers which increasingly threaten them. - 2.
-In an attempt to remedy this perilous situation and to ensure, as far as possible, the proper identification, protection, conservation, presentation and rehabilitation of the world's unique and irreplaceable heritage, the Member States of Unesco adopted in 1972 the Convention concerning the Protection of the World Cultural and Natural Heritage.
+Parts of that heritage, because of their exceptional qualities, can be considered to be of outstanding universal value and as such worthy of special protection against the dangers which increasingly threaten them.

+2. In an attempt to remedy this perilous situation and to ensure, as far as possible, the proper identification, protection, conservation, presentation and rehabilitation of the world's unique and irreplaceable heritage, the Member States of Unesco adopted in 1972 the Convention concerning the Protection of the World Cultural and Natural Heritage.
 This Convention, which complements and in no way competes with heritage conservation programmes at the national level, provides for the establishment of a World Heritage Committee and a World Heritage Fund.
-Both the Committee and the Fund are now in existence. - 3.
-The World Heritage Committee has four critical functions: - (i) to draw up a World Heritage List, comprising those properties, cultural and natural, which the Committee considers to be of outstanding universal value in accordance with criteria adopted by it; - (ii) to prepare a List of World Heritage in Danger consisting of those properties on the World Heritage List which, for their protection, require major conservation measures and for which assistance has been requested by the States Parties concerned; - (iii) to determine in what way and under what conditions the World Heritage Fund resources can most advantageously be used; and - (iv) to assist Member States, as far as possible, in the protection of their properties of outstanding universal value.
+Both the Committee and the Fund are now in existence.

+3. The World Heritage Committee has four critical functions:

+to draw up a World Heritage List, comprising those properties, cultural and natural, which the Committee considers to be of outstanding universal value in accordance with criteria adopted by it;

+to prepare a List of World Heritage in Danger consisting of those properties on the World Heritage List which, for their protection, require major conservation measures and for which assistance has been requested by the States Parties concerned;

+to determine in what way and under what conditions the World Heritage Fund resources can most advantageously be used; and

+(1) The Operational Guidelines for the implementation of the World Heritage Convention were adopted by the World Heritage Committee at its first session (Paris, 27 June to 1 July 1977).
+These guidelines, which will need adjusting of expanding to reflect later decisions of the Committee, are of crucial importance, in that they provide a clear and comprehensive statement of the principles which are to guide the Committee in its future work. to assist Member States, as far as possible, in the protection of their properties of outstanding universal value.

-- 4. The responsibilities of the World Heritage Committee are immense.
-But there can be no more important challenge and no more worthwhile task than an endeavour, on behalf of the peoples of the world, to assist States in protecting for future generations those cultural and natural properties, which are of outstanding universal value. - I. ESTABLISHMENT OF THE WORLD HERITAGE LIST - A. General Principles - 5.
-The Committee agreed that the following general principles would guide its work in establishing the World Heritage List: - (i) The World Heritage List, in view of its importance not only for the work related to the Convention, but also for educational and public information purposes, shall be considered as a separate entity.
-The criteria for the inclusion of properties in the List, therefore, shall enable the World Heritage Committee to act with full independence in evaluating solely the intrinsic merit of a property and not its suitability for assistance by the World Heritage Fund. - (ii) The Convention provides a vehicle for the protection of those cultural or natural properties or areas deemed to be of outstanding universal value.
-It is not intended to provide for the protection of all properties and areas of great interest, importance, or value, but only for a select list of the most ditstanding of these from an international wiencoint. - (iii) The outstanding universal value of cultural and natural properties shall be determined according to two sets of criteria:
+4. The responsibilities of the World Heritage Committee are immense.
+But there can be no more important challenge and no more worthwhile task than an endeavour, on behalf of the peoples of the world, to assist States in protecting for future generations those cultural and natural properties, which are of outstanding universal value.

+I. ESTABLISHMENT OF THE WORLD HERITAGE LIST

+A. General Principles

+- 5. The Committee agreed that the following general principles would guide its work in establishing the World Heritage List: - (i) The World Heritage List, in view of its importance not only for the work related to the Convention, but also for educational and public information purposes, shall be considered as a separate entity.
+The criteria for the inclusion of properties in the List, therefore, shall enable the World Heritage Committee to act with full independence in evaluating solely the intrinsic merit of a property and not its suitability for assistance by the World Heritage Fund.